Preneet Kaur: Background and personal life

-Praneet Kaur and Amarinder Singh are the parents of two children, a son Raninder Singh (born 1967) and one daughter Jai Inder Kaur (born 1966).
+Praneet and Amarinder are the parents of two children, a son Raninder Singh (born 1967) and a daughter Jai Inder Kaur (born 1966).
 Raninder Singh is a politician who has contested elections both to parliament and to the state legislative assembly.
 He is married to Rishma Kaur, daughter of a businessman, Kuldip Singh Dhingra, owner of Berger Paints India Limited, and his wife Meeta Dhingra.
-Raninder and Rishma are the parents of three children, a son, Yaduinder Singh (born April 2003) and two daughters namely Seherinder Kaur (b.1996) and Inayatinder Kaur (b.1999).
+Raninder and Rishma are the parents of three children, a son, Yaduinder Singh (born April 2003) and daughters Seherinder Kaur (b.1996) and Inayatinder Kaur (b.1999).
 Yaduinder, who is the youngest of Praneet's five grandchildren, is in line to become the titular Maharaja of Patiala in due course.

 Praneet's daughter Jai Inder Kaur is married to Sardar Gurpal Singh Sandhu.
 Incidentally, Gurpal Singh's sister Ishwarpreet Kaur is married to Praneet Kaur's brother, Himmat Singh Kahlon.
 Gurpal Singh and Jai Inder Kaur are the parents of two sons, Angad and Nirvaan.
 In March 2015, Angad Singh Sandhu married Aparajita Kumari (they have a daughter, Rudrangini Kaur), princess of Bashahr, youngest daughter of Raja Virbhadra Singh of Bashahr, an active politician with the Congress Party and four-time Chief Minister of Himachal Pradesh (1983–90, 1993–98, 2003–07, 2012–17).
 In March 2017, just days before Amarinder Singh took office for the second time as Chief Minister of Punjab, Jai Inder's second son, Nirvaan Singh Sandhu, married Mriganka Singh Jamwal, princess of Kashmir, daughter of crown prince Vikramaditya Singh of Kashmir and his wife, Chitrangada Raje.
 Mriganka's paternal grandfather is Dr. Karan Singh, Maharaja of Jammu and Kashmir, again a politician belonging to the Congress party, while her maternal grandfather was Madhavrao Scindia, Maharaja of Gwalior and again a successful politician belonging to the Congress party.
-Mriganka's maternal uncle (Chitrangada Raje's brother) is the Congress politician Jyotiraditya Scindia, titular Maharaja of Gwalior.
-Her grandaunt is Vasundhara Raje, who is presently (since 2003) serving her second term as Chief Minister of Rajasthan.
-Praneet's family are this deeply embedded in Indian political circles, and especially of the Congress party.
+Mriganka's maternal uncle (Chitrangada Raje's brother) is the BJP politician who served as the Minister of Civil Aviation and Minister of Steel (2021 - 2024) and is serving as the Minister of Communication and Development of North Eastern Region (2024 - Present).